-If a New Port Richey doctor, hospital, or other health professional is negligent in the performance of his or her duties and thereby causes an injury to a patient, the act or failure to act may be considered medical malpractice.
+If a New Port Richey doctor, hospital, or other health professional is negligent performing their duties and thereby causes an injury to a patient, the act or failure to act may be considered medical malpractice.
 We expect healthcare professionals to meet the accepted standard of care.
 The meaning of the term “accepted standard of care” is often discussed in the legal and medical communities.

-Common Types of New Port Richey Medical Malpractice
+Possible Types of New Port Richey Medical Malpractice

-Misdiagnosis or Failure To Diagnose
+Misdiagnosis or Failure to Diagnose

-It can be difficult to diagnose a condition accurately because some symptoms are hard to recognize or look like the same as symptoms of another illness.
+It can be difficult to diagnose a condition accurately because some symptoms are hard to recognize or look like symptoms of another illness.
 But without an accurate diagnosis, the patient may receive the wrong treatment, delayed treatment, or no treatment at all.
 Incorrect or unnecessary treatments can also leave the patient with huge medical bills.